-MA111YA Written Communications and Entry-level administrative course designed to prepare the student to Keyboarding assist with oral and written communications skills needed to work 48 Total Clock Hours functionally in a medical office.
-This course also emphasizes (Lecture 32, Lab 16) keyboarding skills.
-Course includes functions of the keyboard, 3.5 Quarter Credit medical letters and forms.
-Students will concentrate on speed and Hours accuracy.
-Co-requisite: 211YA, 311YA
+Entry-level administrative course designed to prepare the student to assist with filing insurance, accounts payable and accounts receivable.
+This course also emphasizes keyboarding skills.
+The course includes functions of the keyboard, medical letters and forms.
+Students will concentrate on speed and accuracy.